phptuts/learnaustintech/_posts/arduino/2017-09-10-arduino-input-output.md

 ![step9](/images/arduino/2017-09-10-arduino-input-output/step9.jpg)

-10) Take one jumper wire and plug it into pin (1, j) and the other jumper wire and plug it into (5,j).
+10) Take one jumper wire and plug it into pin (1, j) of the breadboard.
+Take the other jumper wire and plug it into (5,j).

 ![step10](/images/arduino/2017-09-10-arduino-input-output/step10.jpg)